Mel Smith: Personal life

 Smith was married to Pamela (née Gay-Rees), a former model, who grew up in Easington and Durham.
 The couple had houses in St John's Wood, London, and the hamlet of Great Haseley, Oxfordshire, as well as a property in Barbados.

 Health

 Smith was hospitalised in 1999 with stomach ulcers, following an accidental overdose of over 50 Nurofen Plus tablets in one day, after previously admitting an addiction to sleeping pills.
 Smith said at the time that the pressures of film work were a contributing factor, along with a desperate need to ease the pain caused by gout.
 Partly as a result, he agreed to sell Talkback Productions.
 On 31 December 2008, Smith appeared on Celebrity Mastermind whilst suffering from severe pharyngitis.

 Death

 On the morning of 19 July 2013, the London Ambulance Service was called to Smith's home in north-west London.
 Smith was confirmed dead by the ambulance crew, with a later post-mortem confirming death from a heart attack.
+He was 60 years old.